stephenbpeters/SprinklerPi/README.md

 #### Raspberry Pi

 The shell scripts will need to be set to executable.
 Sync.sh and upcurl.sh need to be edited to point to your web server address.
+Please see below for crontab entries.

 * **control**
   * check.py --> runs to look for the "turn on" command from the web server, and turn on the sprinkler valve